Skip to main content

 Metabolic and Cellular Considerations

 Testosterone plays a direct role in metabolic regulation.
 It influences insulin sensitivity, glucose metabolism, and lipid profiles.
 Studies indicate that optimal androgen levels correlate with improved body composition, characterized by reduced visceral adiposity and increased lean muscle mass.
-This metabolic reprogramming is mediated, in part, by ARs in and skeletal muscle, which modulate gene expression related to lipolysis, lipogenesis, and glucose uptake.
+This metabolic reprogramming is mediated, in part, by ARs in adipose tissue and skeletal muscle, which modulate gene expression related to lipolysis, lipogenesis, and glucose uptake.

 The impact on cellular energy production is also noteworthy.
 Testosterone can influence mitochondrial function, supporting ATP synthesis and reducing oxidative stress.
 This cellular-level support contributes to improved cellular resilience and overall tissue vitality, providing a biological basis for the reported improvements in fatigue and physical performance.
 The interconnectedness of hormonal signaling with cellular energetics highlights the systemic benefits of optimizing androgen status.